PoisotLab/MS_network_els/els_networks.md

 interconnection between three or more nodes in networks at a frequency significantly higher than those find in randomized networks.
-Three-species motifs thus represent the simplest building blocks of networks, and more importantly the typical interaction found in ecological networks.
-As such, the offer the possibility to integrate theories developped on simple modules (*e.g.* tri-trophic food chain or omnivory) in larger, more realistic networks.
-Using motifs,
+Three-species motifs thus represent the simplest building blocks of networks, and more importantly the typical interaction found in communities.
+As such, the offer the possibility to integrate theories developped on simple modules (@holt97cm) (*e.g.* omnivory, @mcca98wti) in larger, more realistic networks.
+For instance, food webs are characterized by an over-representation of linear food chains and omnivory and an under-representation of apparent and exploitative competition [@cama07qal; @basc05stm]. @stou10ufp found that this distribution promotes stability in food webs, with over-represented motifs being more stable in isolation and correlated with higher stability in large realistic communities, and conversely.
+Motifs can also be used to characterize species role in networks.
+From the 13 different threes-species motifs emerge 30 uniques positions for species to occupy in these motifs.
+The different positions a species will occupy, and the frequency with which it will occupy these different positions in networks are called species motif role (@stou12ecs).
+These roles have been shown to be evolutionnary conserved in food webs (@stou12ecs) and that the variability of species role in time is less than expected in host-parasitoids bipartite networks (@bake15srf).

 - evo/phylogenetic structure **MB**
     - @eklo12reh => network structure effect on evolutionary history